pbmanis/ephys/README.md

 Clements Bekkers class can use a numba jit routine to speed things up (there is also a cython version floating around, but the numba one is easier to deal with).
 This is the classic sliding-template algorithm; it does not work well with overlapping events.
 The Pernia-Andrade et al. method uses numpy and scipy routines to implement a deconvolution approach; it works better with overlapping events.
+Two other algorithms are included (zero-crossing, Richardson-Silverberg), but have not been not fully tested.

 There are some test routines that generate synthetic data, and which exercise the code.

-Three other algorithms are included, but not fully tested.

-The core code is in the mini_methods file, which has a MiniAnalysis class and separate classes for each of the methods.
+The core code is in the mini_methods file, which provides a MiniAnalysis class and separate classes for each of the methods.
 A set of test routines (some of which currently fail because of changes in the underlying datasets) are included.

 Usage:

-mini_analysis.py
+mini_analysis.py  (rarely called this way).

-This module provides the MiniAnalysis class, which is a high-level wrapper that uses mini_methods to analyze events, organize the results, and create various summary plots of event distributions.
+This module provides the MiniAnalysis class, which is a high-level wrapper that uses mini_methods_command and mini_methods to analyze events, organize the results, and create various summary plots of event distributions.

 * Utilities